infosoftas/info-subscription-doc/source/managed-experience/selfservice/checkout.rst

 The following query parameters can be used to customize the checkout process dynamically at runtime:

 * ``returnUrl``: Specifies the URL to which the user will be redirected after completing the order.
-If not provided, the platform uses the tenant-configured Tenant Home Page configuration value.
+If not provided, the platform uses the merchant-configured Tenant Home Page configuration value.
 * ``source``: Tracks the source of the order for analytics and reporting (e.g., Kilkaya, Google Tag Manager).
 * ``templatePlanId``: Overrides the default subscription plan, allowing you to dynamically specify a different plan for the user.
 * ``journey``: Sets the journey type to invoke, this is a required parameter.

 These query parameters can be appended to the checkout URL to tailor behavior for specific use cases.

 For example:

 .. code-block:: bash